fuxelius/install-scripts/README.md

-# install-scripts
+# README
-Install scripts for all kind of stuff
+Short reminder how to install certain stuff